HeLayers: A Tile Tensors Framework for Large Neural Networks on Encrypted Data: Background

-\section{Notation}
+\subsection{Notation}

-We use the term tensor as synonymous with multi-dimensional array; this is common in AI.

-We denote tensors using capital letters.
-A tensor $R$ has shape $[n_1,n_2,\ldots,n_n]$, where $n_i$ is the size of its $i$'th dimension.
-For example, a $5\times 6$ matrix $M$ has shape $[5,6]$.
-Throughout this paper we sometimes refer to tensor objects by their name and shape together, $M[5,6]$, and sometimes just refer to them by name, $M$.
+We use the term {\em tensor} as synonymous with multi-dimensional array, as this is common in the AI domain.
+We denote the shape of a $k$-dimensional tensor by $[n_1,n_2,\ldots,n_k]$, where $0 < n_i$ is the size of the $i$'th dimension.
+For example, the shape of the $5\times 6$ matrix $M$ is $[5,6]$.
+We sometimes refer to a tensor $M$ by its name and shape $M[5,6]$ or just by its name $M$ when the context is clear.
+For a tensor $R[n_1,\ldots,n_k]$, we use $R(j_1,j_2,\ldots,j_k)$ to refer to a specific element, where $0 \leq j_i < n_i$.
+We use uppercase letters for tensors.

-Individual elements of a tensor $R$ are specified with round brackets, $R(j_1,j_2,\ldots,j_n)$, where $0\leq j_i < n_i$ are zero-based indices.
-Zero-based indices are more convenient since we sometimes perform $\bmod$ operations on them.
-However, when specifying dimensions, we use one-based indices (e.g., $j_1$ is the size of the first dimension).
-This simplifies lists of dimension sizes.
-We reiterate this statement where needed to avoid confusion.

-Tile tensors are compound objects that contain a tensor packed within tiles; these tiles are vectors of fixed sizes (see explanations and definitions in subsequent sections).
-As a naming convention, a tile tensor containing the tensor $R$ is named $T_R$.

-Tile tensors also have shapes, with more complicated syntax, e.g., $[\frac{*}{8},\frac{6}{16}]$.
-As with regular tensors, we sometimes refer to tile tensor objects by their name and shape together, e.g., $T_R[\frac{*}{8},\frac{6}{16}]$.

-The fraction line that appears as part of a tile tensor shape has a special meaning, as defined in Section~\ref{section:tile_def}.
-A fraction line that does not appear as part of a tile tensor shape will have the usual meaning of division.

-The symbol $*$ plays two roles: \begin{itemize} \item As part of a tile tensor shape it has special meaning as defined in Section~\ref{section:tile_def}. \item Outside a tile tensor shape it specifies elementwise multiplication between tensors or tile tensors, e.g., $M*R$ or $T_M * T_R$.
-We define elementwise operations in an extended way, as explained in Subsection~\ref{subsec:intro_ops}. \end{itemize}

-Matrix multiplication is denoted without a multiplication symbol: the multiplication of matrix $M$ and matrix $R$ is denoted $MR$.

-Tags are used to denote different objects.
-For example, $R$, $R'$, and $R''$ denote different tensors.
-The transpose of matrix $M$ is denoted $M^T$.
+We write matrix multiplication without a multiplication symbol, e.g., $M_1 M_2$ stands for the product of $M_1$ and $M_2$.
+We denote the transpose operation of a matrix $M$ by $M^T$ and we use tags (e.g., $M',M''$) to denote different objects.
+The operations $M_1+M_2$ and $M_1*M_2$ refer to element-wise addition and multiplication, respectively.